codeclassroom/PlagCheck/docs/docs.md

 The HTML interface was conceived of and designed by Guido Malpohl (s_malpoh@ira.uka.de), the author of JPlag, a plagiarism detection system for Java programs.

-PlagCheck extract info. from the webpages for easier storing of results.
+PlagCheck extracts information from the webpages for easier storing of results.
 Contact [varshneybhupesh@gmail.com]() for more info.